OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_edu_Sharing.md

 Edu-sharing is a software for networking learning platforms, exchanging learning content, metadata and tools and making them findable in an education cloud and usable in all connected systems.
-In the administration, the module can generally be activated and the use of edu- sharing as a course element can be enabled.
+In the administration, the module can generally be activated and the use of edu-sharing as a course element can be enabled.

 Further information can be found on the website of [edu-sharing](https://edu-sharing.com/).